Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

   added new stuff to make new properties work in Product.cs added new code in Index.cshtml to get product on home page

+  2022-11-30  1154..
+  modified the HomeController.cs by looking at the code given for reference by the teacher Now run the application product was displaying on home page :-) but image was not displaying..